ZarnackGroup/Publications/deep and accurate detection of m6a rna modifications using miclip2 and m6aboost machine learning/README.md

-# Publications
+# Deep and accurate detection of m6A RNA modifications using miCLIP2 and m6Aboost machine learning

-The collection of the source code for different publications in Zarnack's lab.
+Here collects the links for the repositories